otaviojr/node-red-contrib-smartthings/DEBUG_SMARTAPP.md

 There is this common issue about the node not updating its status after the deploy.
-Usually this happens because of a missconfiguration of the SmartApp.
+Usually this happens because of a misconfiguration of the SmartApp.

 If you are facing something like this, you can execute the steps below to make sure that SmartApp and Smartthings Webhook is working all right: